Last Updated on October 28, 2022 by Jeremy

 Our ad network displays content based on our site's theme, your search history, and one-off direct orders.
 We have little control over what you see specifically as it is targeted mostly to your web usage.

-That being said, our ad network is one of the most reputable ad networks out there and we like to maintain high quality placements only.
+That being said, our ad network is one of the most reputable ad networks out there and we like to maintain high-quality placements only.
 As such, we've turned off a number of categories that are questionable to start.
-If you see something inappropriate please note it (or screenshot it) and send it to firstname.lastname@example.org.
-We will report it to our ad network and make any internal changes as necessary to prevent the ad from appearing again.
+If you see something inappropriate please report it using the report button below the specific ad when you see it.
+You are also welcome to contact us with these issues as well and we'll pass it along (please provide a screenshot).